 “You’re right, but what can I do?”

-“I own two safe houses.
-One is in Park Ridge under the name Sarah Scott, 15 miles north of here.
+“I own a safe house in Park Ridge,15 miles north of here.
+I rented it as Sarah Scott.
 It’s a two-family home; I have one side of the building.
 There’s an old 2038 Chevy Malibu in the garage.
 It’s an internal combustion engine car with no modern electronics.
 For now, that’s where you should live.”

-Natalie rocked back in her chair, looked at Angel quizzically.
+Natalie rocked back in her chair and looked at Angel quizzically.

 “How can you afford all this, Angel?”